 Application for Degree

-Each candidate must file an Application for Degree, NO LATER THAN THE TENTH DAY OF CLASSES, for the semester in which he or she expects to complete the requirements for the degree.
+Each candidate must file an Application for Degree, NO LATER THAN FRIDAY OF THE FOURTH WEEK OF CLASSES for that semester, in which he or she expects to complete the requirements for the degree.
 If an Application for Degree was filed for a previous semester in which the student did not graduate, a new application and fee is required.

 Regular attendance is a necessary condition for success in college study.
 This policy recognizes that the course content includes classroom lecture and discussion, certain aspects of which may be covered on examinations, quizzes, term papers, or homework assignments.
 Each instructor will announce his or her attendance standards at the beginning of the term.